davetron5000/wtf-is-a-webpack/markdown/sourcemaps.md

 To see what I mean, open up your app, and inspect an element.
 Your browser should show you the CSS of the element in question and should show you where those classes are defined.
 They will all be line 1 of your `.css` bundle.

 Making this work is slightly tricky, because we have to expand the configuration given to `ExtractTextPlugin`.
-The way it's design is that it takes the exact same options as `use:`, which are currently:
+The way it's designed is that it takes the exact same options as `use:`, which are currently:

 ```javascript
 {